Diskoteket/Work/README.md

 # Work
-Scripts and stuff I use in my work as a system administrator for Linux and server monitoring.
+Scripts and stuff I use in my work as a system administrator focusing on Linux and server monitoring.